Night view of the Basilica St Peter in Rome, Italy

 12. Enjoy a Food Tour

-Indulge in Rome’s street food delights from crispy supplì to mouthwatering pizza.
-Alongside the delicacies, the cultural insights on this highly-rated food tour offer glimpses into landmarks like the Portico of Octavia.
+Indulge in Rome’s street food delights, from crispy supplì to mouthwatering pizza.
+Alongside the delicacies, this highly rated food tour offers cultural insights into landmarks like the Portico of Octavia.

 • Discover Rome’s tastes with a guided street food tour.
 Wander the historic Jewish Quarter or explore Trastevere.
 Relish local treats like supplì, pizza, and creamy gelato.